T4Man/testRepo/README.md

 ```
 wff.router.get('/home', 'a text string');
 ```
-This will return 'a text string' at the '/home' route.
+This will return 'a text string' at the '/home' route.<br>
 Syntax:
  ```
  wff.router.get( '[your route]', '[a text string]');